PNP Logo

 Philippine Constabulary Logo 1901

 The history of the PNP dates back to 1901.
 It was then that the Manila Police District and the Philippine Police were established.
 After some time, these structures joined the Armed Forces of the Philippines.
 The reorganization did not end there.
 In 1990, the United National Police and the Police Department merged.
-As a result of this, the Philippine National Police (Philippine National Police) appeared.
+As a result, the Philippine National Police (Philippine National Police) was established.

 The new organization received its first corporate logo.
 It was a complex picture consisting of inscriptions, frames, and graphic symbols.
 The lower part resembled the shape of a warrior’s shield.
-Inside it was two branches crossed at the ends, as well as an image of an object resembling a weapon.
+Inside, there were two branches crossed at the ends, as well as an image of an object resembling a weapon.
 All this was complemented by a rounded upper part, in the center of which was a drawing of a knight’s helmet.
-Around it was three miniature stars.
+Around it were three miniature stars.

 The composition symbolizes valor, courage, trustworthiness, protection, and nobility.
-This is what characterizes this law enforcement agency directly.
-In addition, due to the combination of the presented elements, the icon is quite recognizable.
+This is what directly characterizes this law enforcement agency.
+In addition, the combination of the presented elements makes the icon quite recognizable.
 The expressive coloring also contributes to this.
-The logo uses blue (demonstrating trust), yellow (denoting energy), red (symbolizing courage), white (reflecting responsibility), and green (the color of calm and comfort).
+The logo uses blue (symbolizing trust), yellow (denoting energy), red (symbolizing courage), white (reflecting responsibility), and green (symbolizing calm and comfort).

 1975 – 1991